Name: Orlando Canizales

 - Inducted into the International Boxing Hall of Fame in 2009.

-- Has a record of 5-3 (5 KO) against former or current world titleists.
+- Finished career with a record of 5-3 (5 KOs) against former, current and future world titlists.

 | IBF Bantamweight Champion